 I mean, you hear about people trying to break into this country, but you don't hear about anybody trying to break out.

-And and I think that says something there.
+And I think that says something there.

-I always say, and I would submit that that's the most bipartisan committee in Congress, primarily because we work together on health care issues.
+And especially on the Energy and Commerce Committee, I always say, and I would submit that that's the most bipartisan committee in Congress, primarily because we work together on health care issues.

-When it comes down to it, we all want the same thing in health care.
+When it comes down to it, we all want the same thing in healthcare.

 We want accessible, affordable, quality health care.